YaoLiang2023/MTLoRA/README.md

 | **CTCM** | \(T = CD\) | Staged composition of two transformations. |
 | **DTSM** | \(T = C + D\) | Dual-path superposition for parallel subspace mixing. |

+### Practical initialization tip

+In practice, users may also try the following initialization strategy for MTLoRA: initialize the transformation matrix \(T\) as an identity matrix for all four structures, initialize the \(A\) matrix with Gaussian initialization, and initialize the \(B\) matrix as a zero matrix.
+This initialization preserves the initial behavior of the frozen backbone at the beginning of fine-tuning while allowing the transformation matrix to gradually learn task-adaptive subspace geometry.
+We have found that this strategy can often lead to better empirical performance, although the final effect may depend on the backbone, task, rank, learning rate, and random seed.

 ---

 ## 2. Repository Structure